Healthy Homes Assessment Eastbourne

 Eastbourne Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the interior of the building it’s also about the outside.
-You must make sure there is somewhere for surface or ground water and also stop it from getting inside.
-When it concerns damp and moisture it’s often what you don’t see that could become a major issue and end up causing damages to your investment and harming your tenant’s well-being.
+The security of your rental home from the effects of moisture isn’t just a matter of the inside of the building it’s also about the outside.
+You must ensure there is somewhere for surface, rain or ground water and prevent it from getting inside.
+When it concerns damp and moisture it is often the things you don’t notice that could become a major issue that can cause damage to your investment as well as affecting the tenant’s health.

-Rental properties should be equipped with effective drainage to remove floodwaters, surface water and groundwater, with the proper outfall or runoff.
-Making sure that water has a place to go and that it isn’t allowed to remain beneath buildings is an essential part of keeping your property dry.
+Rental properties should be equipped with effective drainage to eliminate rainwater, storm water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water has a place to go, and that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-An underground moisture barrier usually a sheet of polythene that is placed over the ground, to block any moisture in the ground from accumulating into the building.
-It also helps to prevent water damage to the floor insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground, to block any moisture that is present in the ground from accumulating into the home.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection